Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 24th, 2023:

 Today I am studying a little bit of Ethics and later I am going to study more programming.
 At Uni, I have to learn recursion one more.
-It is too complex, but I want to understand this concept.
+It is too complex, but I want to understand this concept..

 ### Oct 26th, 2023: